 The rest that followed kind of suffered from the same issues.
 They are short stories, so they have to be quick and concise, but they just didn’t really do much for me and kind of felt like afterthoughts in comparison to “Lovesickness”, which was longer and more hashed out.

 As for the rest of the stories in this volume, “The Rib Woman” wasn’t terrible, but not incredibly memorable either.
-I didn’t mind the “Phantom Mansion” story, because it explored some interesting ideas and takes a new look at the concept of pain.
+I didn’t mind the “Phantom Mansion” story, because it explored some interesting ideas and took a new look at the concept of pain.
 And the last story, well, I’m not even sure what to say about that one.
 All I kept asking myself was, “Why?”.
 You’ll understand if you read it, but the last story in this collection, while left a lasting impression, didn’t leave a good one.
-Actually, it left a rather stinky one.

 What all of these stories had in common though is that they featured amazing art.
 Junji Ito’s work is as gory and hard-hitting as ever in Lovesickness: Junji Ito Story Collection with horror-filled panels that gave me chills.
 Not just because they were mortifying to witness, but because they were so well-drawn as well.
 It’s definitely not his best release to date, but it has shining moments that make this one worth checking out.